omidMemari/superhumn-fairness/README.md

 # Superhuman Fair Classification

-This repository provides Python implementation for our paper [Superhuman Fairness](https://arxiv.org/pdf/2301.13420.pdf).
+This repository provides Python implementation for our paper [Superhuman Fairness](https://arxiv.org/pdf/2301.13420.pdf) to appear in ICML 2023.

 ### Abstract